Diversity, Equity and Inclusion

 Changes to a submitted application may be made up to the application deadline by logging in to your application, completing changes, and resubmitting.
 The updated application will replace the original submission.

-SmarterSelect recommends that applicants complete their applications using either a desktop or laptop computer, not a tablet or smart phone.
+SmarterSelect recommends that applicants complete their applications using either a desktop or laptop computer, not an iPad, tablet, or smart phone.
 It is also recommended that applicants use Google Chrome as their browser while working in their applications.
 This has typically helped minimize technical difficulties experienced by applicants and references but does not guarantee you won’t experience technical issues.
 If you continue to have trouble, please contact Theta Foundation as soon as possible.

 After each of your references submits a complete recommendation form, you should receive an email from SmarterSelect confirming submission.
 You can also view the status of your references’ recommendation forms at the top of each reference section as noted in the application form.